-The Vertical Groove driver that debuted last year is still a one of a kind product.
+The Vertical Groove driver is still a one of a kind product.
 It is completely different from anything golfers have seen in their lifetimes.
 Yes, Vertical Grooves.
 Not horizontal scoring lines.
 They are calling it The Groove, but honestly, they should use both names.

 When you see the photo for the first time, you ask yourself, why didn’t I think of that?
 I mean, this could be something.